Lipoedema Liposuction

 What Happens During Lipoedema Liposuction?

 Lipoedema liposuction can take anywhere from one to three hours, and it is usually carried out under general anaesthetic.
 An epidural anaesthetic may be needed if the liposuction is being carried out in the lower part of your body.
 Your surgeon will inject the area with a solution containing anaesthetic and a medicine to reduce swelling, bruising and blood loss.
-Your surgeon will likely use a pen to mark the areas on your body where fat is to be removed.
+Before your procedure, the surgeon will use a pen to mark the areas on your body where fat is to be removed.

-During the operation, your surgeon will use high-frequency vibrations, a high-pressure water jet or a weak laser pulse to break up the fat cells.
-A small cut is made to the affected area, then a suction tube attached to a vacuum machine is inserted.
-The suction tube is moved backwards and forwards to loosen the fat before sucking it out.
+During the operation, your surgeon will make a small cut at the treatment area and will use high-frequency vibrations, a high-pressure water jet or a weak laser pulse to break up the fat cells.
+Once this step is completed a suction tube attached to a vacuum machine is inserted and moved backwards and forwards to loosen the fat before sucking it out.
 Once the fat has been removed, any excess fluid or blood is drained away, and the area is stitched and bandaged up.

 What Happens After Lipoedema Liposuction?

-After your surgery, it’s likely you will need to stay in hospital for a few days.
-This is for basic wound care and to manage your compression garment fitting.
-Designed to help reduce swelling and bruising, compression garments are essential following lipoedema surgery.
+Following your procedure, you may need to stay in the hospital for a few days.
+This is common practice for basic wound care and compression garment fit management.
+A compression garment is integral to your healing since it is designed to help reduce swelling and bruising following lipoedema surgery.

-You may be required to wear compression garments in the weeks and even months following your surgery.
+Use of compression garments is recommended for anywhere from several weeks up to months following the lipoedema liposuction treatment.
 However, some patients find that they are able to stop wearing these garments and undergo MLD to prevent their symptoms from returning.

-You may be advised to take antibiotics following your operation to reduce the chance of infection, and you should be able to take painkillers to relieve any pain and swelling.
+You may be advised to take antibiotics following your operation to reduce the chance of infection, and some painkillers to relieve any pain and swelling.

 It’s important to note that you will not be able to drive for a week or two following your surgery.

 You may find that your recovery process happens in stages.
-It’s likely that your wounds will heal within a few days, but you may notice that your limbs continue to feel swollen for some time after the operation.
+Your wounds will likely heal within a few days, but you may notice that your limbs continue to feel swollen for some time after the operation.
 It can take several months until normal limb volume is established.
 During your recovery, you may also need to attend compression garment appointments to ensure your garments fit the contour and size of your new normal limb volume.
+Final results are often visible at the 4-6 month mark.

 Risks Of Lipoedema Liposuction